annasajkh/Tetris/README.md

 simple tetris i made

 # build the project
-clone or download this repo/
+clone or download this repo\
-cd to the location /
+cd to the location \
 run\
 ./gradlew\
 and then run\